 In his photograph, also published in Morel’s book, the authenticating gaze is masculine, though the photograph represents the view of a woman behind the camera.
 Roland Barthes observes that to see beyond the reality effect of a photograph one must engage in a secondary action of reflection and recognize the photograph itself as an object.
 Without this reflection, the photograph as an object and the photographer go unacknowledged; only the subject exists, as drawn by the pencil of nature.
-Even if a reader in 1904 recognized the photograph above as an object and a mediated representation, he or she would find no attribution of authorship in the sub-caption, so there would be nothing to break the masculine gaze.
+Even if a reader in 1904 recognized this photograph as an object and a mediated representation, he or she would find no attribution of authorship in the subcaption, so there would be nothing to break the masculine gaze.
 It appears that this was an editorial choice, not an oversight, given that Morel’s book also features two images of chained African “hostages” at Baringa in 1903 that are attributed to the Reverend Herbert Frost.
 The aversion to connecting Alice Harris to the visual evidence of atrocity extended, moreover, to the public narration of atrocity.
 Despite the fact that Alice Harris wrote and retained copies of her correspondence with a company official about the case of Nsala, the appendix of Morel’s book includes only accounts of events at Baringa written by John Harris, Stannard, and Frost.
 Alice Harris authored the atrocity photographs, but she did not, initially, author the narrative that defined the significance of the photographs for the British public.

 There are a few explanations of why Alice Harris’s authorship of the atrocity photographs was initially obscured, and why the authenticity of the atrocities was sealed by a masculine gaze.
 The decision may have reflected, to some extent, the patriarchal structures of authority so common in British overseas missions.
 While approximately half of British missionaries in Africa were women, virtually all of the positions of leadership in these missions were held by men.
 The Harrises lived and worked together on the Congo, but John Harris customarily spoke for their mission station in committee meetings and conducted correspondence with the mission director or officials.
-Alice Harris’ direct correspondence with the company official in this case was unusual.
+Alice Harris’s direct correspondence with the company official in this case was unusual.
 It is probably attributable to the urgency of the moment.
 Also, the correspondence was in French, a language in which Alice Harris was proficient, while her husband probably was not.

-The attribution of authorship and the authentication of these photographs may also have been influenced by well defined gender roles within the standard missionary narrative discussed above.
+The attribution of authorship and the authentication of these photographs may also have been influenced by well-defined gender roles within the standard missionary narrative discussed earlier.
 Female missionaries embodied dutiful maternalism, while men were to embody the ideal of “muscular Christianity,” identified with bravery and tenacity in the spirit of the legendary Victorian missionary, David Livingstone.
-Alice Harris certainly fulfilled her gender role at Baringa, serving as a helpmeet to her husband and, on at least one occasion, becoming the very image of civilized, moral maternalism in Africa [Fig. 3.4].
+Alice Harris certainly fulfilled her gender role at Baringa, serving as a helpmeet to her husband and, on at least one occasion, becoming the very image of civilized, moral maternalism in Africa (Figure 3.4).

 Figure 3.4 Here